 For decades, gold has been relied upon as a hedge against inflation.
 As a real and physical asset, gold tends to hold its value.
-Countries that have seen their currencies lose value have used gold as a sort of alternative currency.
+Gold is also a hedge against growing geopolitical tensions.

 Commodities are an option.

-The good news for investors is that it’s pretty easy to gain exposure to a diversity of commodities assets via ETFs or buy stocks in companies that deal directly with commodities.
+The good news for investors is that it’s pretty easy to gain exposure to diverse commodities assets via ETFs or through buying stocks in companies that produce commodities.

 TIPS are indexed to inflation.

-TIPS (Treasury inflation-protected securities) are a type of U.S. Treasury Bond.
+TIPS (Treasury inflation-protected securities) are a type of U.S. Treasury bond.
 TIPS are indexed to inflation to protect investors from inflation.
-TIPS payout semiannually on a fixed rate.
+TIPS payout semiannually at a fixed rate.
 The principal value of TIPS changes based on inflation.
 Therefore, the rate of return includes the adjusted principal.
 Investors can choose between three maturities rates—five-year, 10-year, and 30-year.

 Value stocks can do well in high inflation.